 Submission Guidelines

-• Articles must be on a subject related to the art form of group singing and of interest to people who are passionate about choirs and singing groups across the country, such as, but not limited to articles on repertoire, history, performance practice, choral composers/songwriters and conductors/leaders (including interviews), rehearsal techniques, vocal technique, management and organizational issues as they relate to singing groups, music education, choral music and society, choirs and singing groups in the community, and sociological aspects of group singing.
+• Articles must be on a subject related to the choral art and group singing.
+Topics may include, but are not limited to: choral repertoire, history of choral music and group singing, performance practice, choral composers and conductors/leaders (including interviews), rehearsal techniques, vocal technique, management and organizational issues as they relate to choirs and singing groups, choral music education, and sociological aspects of choral/group singing.

-• Articles on aspects of group singing in Canada are particularly welcome.
+• Articles on Canadian aspects of choral music and group singing are particularly welcome.

 • Articles may be in French or English.